 - · Cash,

-- Accrual, or
+- · Accrual, or

 - Any other method authorized by the Internal Revenue Code.

 In all cases, the method used must clearly show taxable income.
+If inventories are required, the accrual method must be used for sales and purchases of merchandise.

 Generally, a fund must use the accrual method of accounting if its average annual gross receipts exceed \$5 million.
 See section 448(c).